 The scheme can also help give you access to properties you may have previously not been able to afford.

 You’ll be able to rent the home first, giving you an idea of whether you like living in the area and if it’s right for you.
 There’s no commitment to buy immediately, you have the time to make up your mind.

 Want to get a feel for an area before you rent?
 A property report can collect all the information you need to know, everything from local schools to amenities.
 Get one for yourself to gain a better understanding of where you’re going to live.

 For some, this appeals, as it provides them with extra security.
-However, this isn’t for everyone, so you need to decide what it is you’re looking for.
+This isn’t for everyone, however, so you need to decide what it is you’re looking for.

 Apply to Rent to Buy

 Decided the scheme is right for you?
 The first step is to register with your local Help to Buy agent, who assesses if you’re eligible.
 If you’re on their database, you should be notified as soon as a property becomes available.

 Other ways to buy a home instead of using rent to buy